NURSING CLINICAL INTERNSHIP

 For over a decade, the Center for Engaged Learning Abroad (CELA) has provided academically challenging and transformative pre-health study abroad experiences.
 With a full Belizean staff in our Belize office, you have the benefit of local expertise on every CELA program, with a U.S. contact for ease of communication pre-travel.

-After years of organizing faculty-led programs for nursing students, CELA is excited to also offer the Community Health Nursing Clinical Internship and the Global Perspectives in Nursing study abroad program to nursing students from schools all over the country.
-These programs provide nursing students a unique chance to see healthcare from a variety of perspectives while giving them the opportunity to explore Belize, meet new people, and have some fun!
+CELA’s Community Health Nursing Clinical Internship and the Global Perspectives in Health study abroad program provide nursing students a unique chance to see healthcare from a variety of perspectives while giving them the opportunity to explore Belize, meet new people, and have some fun!

 CELA prides itself on its valued partnerships with the local community.
 In addition to its relationships with local experts and community health workers, CELA has a memorandum of understanding with the Belizean Ministry of Health, which is the largest provider of public health services in Belize and is responsible for the oversight of the entire Belizean health sector.CELA is committed to social responsibility and ensuring that our business activities benefit the culture and biodiversity of Belize.
 We actively pursue and value cooperative relationships with organizations across the country in pursuit of this goal.

 This is the heading